"If I Had Only Known the

 A Journey of True Transformation

 This shy, gentle and obedient boy, experienced many frightening and painful years while growing up on a cotton plantation in La.
 Such families were known as “sharecroppers.”
-Aside from the slave labor of that workload, Benny was taught horrible superstitious stories by older adults with little education.
+Aside from that slave labor of 12 yrs, Benny was taught horrible superstitious stories by older adults with little education.
 Imagine, if you were led to believe that the color of your skin, was due to a curse that the Creator put upon your race!
-(Gen 9)
+(Gen 9:24-25)

-Suppose you were taught that if you touched a centipede, (we called it a 1000 legs) all your flesh would fall off your bones!
-Also, he was convinced that the dead weren't really dead, because his parents imagined that they saw and heard certain ones of their deceased loved ones.
+Suppose you were taught that if you touched a centipede, all your flesh would fall off your bones!
+Also, they were convinced that the dead weren't really dead, because his parents swore that they saw and heard certain ones of their deceased relatives.
+They were known as 'ghosts.'
 What fears!

-Aside from the trauma above, there were sufferings, ridicule and pain resulting from the backbreaking work in the segregated south of the 40s and 50s.
-Mr Davis tells in detail what it was like growing up without electricity, indoor plumbing, heat, nor air conditioners.
-He had no hope in conditions getting any better.
+Aside from these traumas, there were other sufferings, ridicule and pain, resulting from the backbreaking work in the segregated south of the 40s and 50s.
+Mr Davis tells in detail what it was like growing up without electricity, indoor plumbing, nor central heat or air.
+They had no hope in conditions getting any better.

-In his book, Benny tells exactly what he meant by these words.
+In his book, Benny enlarges upon what he meant by these words. by Jenetha - Chasity